minitage/minitage.github.io/source/projects/model_projects.rst

 ------

 Sometimes you need to be dirty and to apply patches somewhere in parts/ or elsewhere.
-To achieve that, you can use the iw.recipe.command to execute shells commands and invoke the patch binary to apply a patch.
+To achieve that, you can use the ``iw.recipe.command`` recipe to execute shells commands and invoke the patch binary to apply a patch.

     #.
 Get a clean patch with clean paths declared in the header.
 The best is to have the same tree between the old and the new file.
        Please note that the Source Controls programs can generate clean diffs  for you.
 So, if your source is versionned or if you can grab